-Jo worked for a number of trade unions including ASLEF, GPMU and BIFU before joining Thompsons as a legal assistant in 1999.
+Jo worked for a number of unions including ASLEF, GPMU and BIFU before joining Thompsons as a legal assistant in 1999.
 She qualified as a solicitor in 2002 initially working in head office until she transferred to Manchester in 2003.
-She was appointed PSL in March 2008.
+She was appointed as a professional support lawyer in March 2008.

 Away from work, Jo enjoys yoga and running.

 The Employment Appeal Tribunal held that the university had failed to comply with its obligation to consult collectively under section 188 of the Trade Union and Labour Relations (Consolidation) Act 1992 when it sent out lists of fixed term staff who were to be made redundant.
 In particular, it had not attempted to consult on ways of avoiding, reducing and mitigating the effects of redundancies, and it had not complied with the duty to provide information.

 The Court of Appeal held that the reversal of the burden of proof in section 54A of the Race Relations Act 1976 did not extend to cases where the complaint was about victimisation.
 Normally the burden is on the claimant to prove that she or he has suffered a detriment.
 Under the reversal of the burden of proof, the council would have had to prove beyond reasonable doubt that the claimant had not suffered victimisation.
 The Court of Appeal decided that such a reverse burden of proof only obtained in cases of discrimination, not victimisation.